ipfs/ipfs-docs/docs/reference/cli.md

 OPTIONS

-  -f, --format  string - Format that the object will be added as.
-Default: cbor.
+  --store-codec  string - Codec that the stored object will be encoded with.
+                          Default: dag-cbor.
-  --input-enc   string - Format that the input object will be.
-Default: json.
+  --input-codec  string - Codec that the input object is encoded in.
+Default:
+                          dag-json.
   --pin          bool   - Pin this object when adding.
   --hash         string - Hash function to use.
-Default: .
+Default: sha2-256.

 DESCRIPTION